BurntxNoodle/CTF/OverTheWire - Bandit/Level 2 -> 3/Readme.md

 ### Second way

-So using the tabs auto completed and pretty much revealed the second way of writing out the file name with spaces.
+So using the tab button auto completed and pretty much revealed the second way of writing out the file name with spaces.
 We can insert a ```\``` before every space in the file name:

 ```